123456789_123456789_123456789_123456789_123456789_

 end

-size, timestamp = connection.select_rows(arel, nil).first
+size, timestamp = c.select_rows(arel, nil).first

 if size

-column_type = klass.type_for_attribute(timestamp_column)
+column_type = model.type_for_attribute(timestamp_column)

 timestamp = column_type.deserialize(timestamp)